 The authors claimed that histomorphology has been “revolutionized,” primarily by precision histology, a form of deep learning.

 While diagnostics and pathology have for years depended on accurate H&E-stained slides interpretation – a process that can be unreliable and slow- deep neural networks or DNNs are using algorithms that can help expedite the process.

-DNNs have been already been utilized in analyzing skin lesions with the same level of accuracy as practicing dermatologists, breaking down images into pixels and combining them to create reproducible aspects that generate a given type of diagnostic pattern.
+DNNs have been already been utilized in analyzing skin lesions with the same level of accuracy as practising dermatologists, breaking down images into pixels and combining them to create reproducible aspects that generate a given type of diagnostic pattern.